 If you are a highly sensitive person who wants to heal and learn how to form healthy adult relationships, contact Benita A. Esposito, MA.
-She is a licensed professional counselor, life coach and spiritual counselor who specializes in helping highly sensitive people.
-Benita earned a master’s degree in Clinical Psychology and has four decades professional experience.
+She is a life coach and spiritual counselor who specializes in helping highly sensitive people.
 Complete the Contact Page to schedule a 10-minute complimentary phone interview to see if her services are a good fit for you.

 References and Resources

 Aron, Elaine.
 (2001).
 The Highly Sensitive Person in Love. p.
 92. New York, NY.
 Broadway Books, an imprint of the Crown Publishing Group, a division of Penguin Random House, LLC.